Complete Guide to the Selective Entry Exam in Victoria

 It is always best to be well-prepared for this exam, and this article is to help you ensure you have got all the information you need.

-📝 What is the Selective Entry Exam?
+📝 What is the Selective test?

 In Victoria, a centralised selection process is conducted for students in Year 8 to select students for the following year to commence in Year 9 at the Selective Entry High Schools.
 There are approximately 1,000 places offered for Year 9 entry across the four Selective Entry High Schools.
 In 2024, over 5000 students applied for that 1000 spots, making VIC’s selective school acceptance rate only about 20%.